|legislation > governance

-Oversight for animal cruelty issues in Minnesota primarily falls to local governments (i.e., sheriff, police, prosecutor, the courts).
+Oversight for animal cruelty issues in Minnesota primarily falls to local governments (i.e., sheriff, police, prosecutor) and the courts.

-For the most part, local nonprofit animal organizations (all privately financed) and volunteers have been the main advocates for the protection and care of animals.
+Local nonprofit animal organizations (all privately financed) and volunteers are also advocates for the protection and care of animals.

 Whether elected, appointed or hired, different people play critical roles in how animals are viewed and treated in Minnesota.